bodyavl/suggest-me-api/README.md

 $ npm install

 $ cp .env.example .env
-#fill all the variables values in .env file
+#fill all the variables values in .env file except those which start with POSTGRES
-(you should leave those which start with POSTGRES as they are unless you make changes in docker-compose.yml file)
+#unless you make chages to postgres to docker-compose.yml

 $ npm run db:dev:up